Gain-Layer Project: Introduction

 \section{Introduction}

-Low Gain Avalanche Diodes (LGADs) are sensors with intrinsic gain developed for increasing the particle detection and timing performance in High Energy Physics (HEP) experiments.
+Low Gain Avalanche Diodes (LGADs) are sensors with intrinsic gain developed for increased timing requirements in High Energy Physics (HEP) experiments.
 With a timing resolution of \SIrange{20}{30}{\pico\second} and an intrinsic gain in the order of 10, LGADs will be used as timing detectors at the upgraded High-Luminosity Large Hadron Collider (HL-LHC) \cite{sadronzinski,Kramberger,ferrero}.
 The \mbox{$n^{++}-p^+-p-p^{++}$} structure of LGADs with a thin (\SIrange{1}{2}{\microns}), highly doped $p^+$ region (the gain-layer), provides strong enough electric fields near the junction contact to produce charge multiplication via impact ionisation~\cite{pellegrini}.

 The limiting factor for the use of LGADs in harsh radiation environments is the degradation of their gain-layer \cite{Cartiglia,Lange,Menzio}.
 A reduction of the gain due to the exposure to radiation lowers the signal-to-noise ratio and degrades the time resolution.
 At some point, the gain-layer doping is fully compensated by the formation of radiation-induced defects \cite{ferrero}.
 This apparent deactivation of the gain-layer dopants is called Acceptor Removal Effect (ARE), and is directly observed as a variation in the effective doping concentration \Neff.
 The Boron dopants (acceptors) are deactivated or compensated by donor-like defects introduced into the Silicon lattice by radiation.